jf990/api-key-cli/README.md

 - Get a list of your API keys and OAuth apps.
 - Get a report of your API key and OAuth app service usage.
-- Revoke keys
+- Revoke keys.
-- Regenerate keys
+- Regenerate keys.
-- Update the item meta data
+- Update the item meta data.
-- Create new keys
+- Create new keys.

 ## Accounts